'It's like snow': UAE residents go ice chasing in Al Ain, RAK as temperatures near 0°C

 Sajjad said that although temperatures will rise from Monday, there is a chance of rain on Thursday.
 “According to the weather charts, the rain will cause temperatures to dip again,” he said.

-Sharjah resident Saji Sahadevan and his family went with three other families to Jebel Yibir on Saturday early morning to experience the cold weather.
+Sharjah resident Saji Sahadevan and his family went to Jebel Yibir on Saturday early morning with three other families to experience the cold weather.
 “We reached there around 5.30am and spent a couple of hours there,” he said.
-“The temperatures ranged between 0 and 1°C during the entire time we were there.”
+“The temperatures ranged between 0 and 1°C the entire time we were there.”

 Saji with family

-Saji added that the roads to Jebel Yibir have improved dramatically, making it very easy to access location for adventure lovers like himself.
+Saji added that the roads to Jebel Yibir have improved dramatically, making it very easy for adventure lovers like himself to access the location.

 ALSO READ: